spiyush09/dropDrive/README.md

 ### 2. Google Drive Folder Setup

-1. Open your Google Drive and create a folder named `DumpStation` where you want the files to go.
+1. Open your Google Drive and create a folder named `DropDrive` where you want the files to go.
 2. Open that folder and look at the URL.
 It will look like `https://drive.google.com/drive/u/0/folders/1zOroadRP...`
 3. Copy the long ID at the end of the URL (or copy the whole URL, the app will parse it).
 4. Create a `.env` file in the root of the project by copying the `.env.example` file, and paste your folder ID or URL.